DomasM/Topas4InfoTemp00/_pages/03_changelog.md

 ### New features

-1. Add basic Pharos control from WinTopas4 via Topas4Server if connection is configured (Alt+E for on demand pop-op control)
+1. Add basic Pharos control from WinTopas4 via Topas4Server if connection is configured
 1. (C) Add new hotkey for shutter: Ctrl+NumPad0

 ### Changed behaviors